 Slow and steady, focus on both feet pointing forward and really pushing off the moving leg to get back to your starting position.
 We’re now moving in to focused muscle activation.

-Banded Walk
+Banded Walk/Monster Walk

 With band around knees, squat down with butt back and chest up.
 Slowly walk forward while maintaining the same knee width and without bringing your butt up.
 After 20 steps, walk backwards.
 (Really hard to keep your knees out at the same width!!)
-This is going to start waking up your glutes.

 Banded Knee Rotations

 Continuing with firing up the glutes and the hips.
 Band around knees, squat down with knees hip width apart and chest up.
 Keeping left knee stable, rotate right knee in as far as you can and then all the way back out.
-8 reps, then do other side, then do both knees at the same time. (if you aren’t burinng, you aren’t doing it right!)

 World’s Greatest Stretch